BREVARD HISTORY: Al Neuharth’s Vision Leads Way In Creating Newspaper

 The community newspapers proved to be enormously popular, and virtually every community in Brevard had a local weekly or monthly publication to call its own.

-Everything from church calendars to Little League results to wedding anniversary celebrations were published in the community newspapers, which eventually shifted from the broadsheet format to easier to read tabloid versions.
+Everything from church calendars to Little League results to wedding anniversary celebrations was published in the community newspapers, which eventually shifted from the broadsheet format to easier to read tabloid versions.

 Even as those community efforts were launched, Coleman said the newspaper also was active in finding ways to recognize unsung local heroes and in performing charitable work.

 “Two of the things I am proudest of during my time at FLORIDA TODAY are creating the Volunteer Recognition Awards and the Reaching Out Holiday Fund,” he said.

 “The VRAs puts the spotlight on those who volunteer and do good things for the community.

 “Couple that with our creation of the Reaching Out Holiday Toy Fund campaign that buys toys, books and school supplies for 35,000 needy children and they are something I am very proud of and very pleased that the community has stepped up to embrace these important events.”

 After retiring from the newspaper in 2007, Coleman remains active, assisting with a number of community organizations and non-profit groups and serving on the boards of Ron Jon Surf Shop, the Florida Bank of Commerce, Dentisply International of York, Pa., the Freedom Forum and the Newseum in Washington, D.C.